-The results of the studies were so compelling it was enough to declare Oracle the 2018 Editor’s Choice award among all market leading cloud service providers.
+The results of the studies were so compelling it was enough to declare Oracle the 2018 Editor’s Choice award among all market-leading cloud service providers.

 “The performance, simply put, blew us away.
 For each test we ran two sets of charts, as the latency discrepancy between the DenseIO and Standard was so great the charts would be difficult to read if all were on one set.
-In terms of how good storage performance on these instances is compared to traditional storage, they rival many of the best shared storage options on the market, let alone cloud alternatives.”
+In terms of how good storage performance on these instances is compared to traditional storage, they rival many of the best-shared storage options on the market, let alone cloud alternatives.”

 “What makes the Oracle Cloud bare metal instances really incredible, though, is the locally attached NVMe storage.
 The DenseIO2.8 had 1 device, while the DenseIO2.52 had 8, giving these instances performance measured in the millions of IOPS.”

 This technical prowess is normally only found in an on-premise environment.
-However, when we consider the mission critical improvements in innovation and productivity that organizations receive on the business end [afforded by the agility and flexibility of the Cloud], it becomes evident why OCI is a popular selection among EBS customers who wish to not only advance their technical performance, but also ensure that these operation enhancements deliver legitimate business value across the entire enterprise.
+However, when we consider the mission-critical improvements in innovation and productivity that organizations receive on the business end [afforded by the agility and flexibility of the Cloud], it becomes evident why OCI is a popular selection among EBS customers who wish to not only advance their technical performance but also ensure that these operation enhancements deliver legitimate business value across the entire enterprise.

-EBS or not, if you have high performance intensive workloads such as HPC workloads, mission-critical database applications and I/O intensive web applications, OCI is a promising solution.
-These bare metal servers essentially allow you to receive uncompromising performance for your high storage and bandwidth requirements, and even as competitors race to include bare metal servers within their own offerings, Oracle will likely be the model for these future archetypes.
+EBS or not, if you have high-performance intensive workloads such as HPC workloads, mission-critical database applications, and I/O intensive web applications, OCI is a promising solution.
+These bare-metal servers essentially allow you to receive uncompromising performance for your high storage and bandwidth requirements, and even as competitors race to include bare metal servers within their own offerings, Oracle will likely be the model for these future archetypes.
 Nonetheless, if performance alone isn’t enough to compel you forward in your decision to select Oracle as your Cloud IaaS provider…

 The leading engineers who designed Oracle Cloud Infrastructure were architecting it for workloads like E-Business Suite.
 The streamlined deployment of EBS onto OCI enables vast cost reductions that other clouds could never match for the native-oracle user.

 However, it’s the advanced services in place and robust configurations tailored towards Oracle workloads like EBS that warrant this sharp decrease in cost.
-The advanced compute performance alongside the tooling and automation features that support a seamless migration plus adaptable management of the cloud means less time and money is being spent on maintenance, expertise, migration accommodation and day-to-day operations.
+The advanced compute performance alongside the tooling and automation features that support a seamless migration plus adaptable management of the cloud means less time and money is being spent on maintenance, expertise, migration accommodation, and day-to-day operations.

 Additionally, their various migration options also allow you to avoid re-architecture and re-integration, meaning less disruption to business processes than any other provider.
 Less disruption means less troubleshooting and less troubleshooting means less overhead allocated to address incidents.

-In sum, EBS customers can only achieve this level of cost reductions with such high performance results through Oracle Cloud Infrastructure.
+In sum, EBS customers can only achieve this level of cost reductions with such high-performance results through Oracle Cloud Infrastructure.
 Other providers simply don’t have the level of adaptability that Oracle has with handling EBS.

 Another cause for the low cost is the granular control businesses have over their workloads that lets them proactively monitor their migration.
-EBS-to-OCI tools and features like the E-Business Suite Marketplace trial, E-Business Suite Cloud manager, Enterprise Manager and Oracle Management Cloud give EBS customers high levels of governance and control throughout the migration without having to withhold their licenses or make significant adjustments to their environment.
+EBS-to-OCI tools and features like the E-Business Suite Marketplace trial, E-Business Suite Cloud Manager, Enterprise Manager, and Oracle Management Cloud give EBS customers high levels of governance and control throughout the migration without having to withhold their licenses or make significant adjustments to their environment.
 This transparency and control over the process is simply more defense against unpredictable costs.

-For example, Oracle E-Business Suite can be integrated with Oracle Access Manager for single sign-on integration, allowing you to fully control your Cloud Use procedures such as policies in place and end user access (what type of access they have and to which specific resources).
+For example, Oracle E-Business Suite can be integrated with Oracle Access Manager for single sign-on integration, allowing you to fully control your Cloud Use procedures such as policies in place and end-user access (what type of access they have and to which specific resources).

-This software has been integral to the success of former EBS enterprises in their migration to OCI since it allows them to manage complex structures with rules enforcing groups of users with simple to define policies.
+This software has been integral to the success of former EBS enterprises in their migration to OCI since it allows them to manage complex structures with rules enforcing groups of users with a simple to define policies.

-The reliable performance garnered through Oracle’s advanced compute resources and the reduced hassle of managing the EBS migration means less incremental maintenance for you and more room for Oracle to offer their competitive services at a lower cost for their EBS customers.
+The reliable performance garnered through Oracle’s advanced computing resources and the reduced hassle of managing the EBS migration means less incremental maintenance for you and more room for Oracle to offer their competitive services at a lower cost for their EBS customers.